DataONEorg/rdataone/README.md

 uploadDataObject(d1c, d1Object, public=TRUE)
 ```

-Note that this example uploads a data file to the DataONE test environment "STAGING" and not the production environment ("PROD"), in order to avoid inserting a bunch of test data into the production
+Note that this example uploads a data file to the DataONE test environment "STAGING"
+and not the production environment ("PROD"), in order to avoid inserting a bunch of test data into the production
 network.
-Users should use "STAGING" for testing, and "PROD" for real data submissions.
+Users should use "STAGING" for testing (https://search-stage.test.dataone.org),
+and "PROD" (https://search.dataone.org) for real data submissions.
+When switching between STAGING
+and PROD, the token used must come from the appropriate environement, and be set with the appropriate name
+(`dataone_test_token` for STAGING, and `dataone_token` for PROD).

 ## Acknowledgements
 Work on this package was supported by: